veracruz-project/icecap/README.md

 exception of CapDL, IceCap's seL4 userspace contains [less than 350 lines of C](./src/c/icecap-runtime).

-Some of the documentation in this repository is under construction.
-In the meantime, we are eager to share and discuss any aspect of IceCap's design and implementation with you directly.
+We are eager to share and discuss any aspect of IceCap's design and implementation with you directly.
 Please feel free to reach out to project lead [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com).